MingXian-Code/MingXian-Code/README.md

 ### Python 🐍
 - **Proficiency Level:** Advanced
 - **Experience:** 4+ years
 - **Description:** I have extensive experience with Python, including data analysis, machine learning, automation and database management & queries.
-I am proficient in using libraries such as pandas, NumPy, scikit-learn, and Matplotlib considerable understanding of object-oriented programming principles.
+I am proficient in using libraries such as pandas, NumPy, scikit-learn, and Matplotlib with considerable understanding of object-oriented programming principles.

 ### JavaScript 🌐
 - **Proficiency Level:** Beginner